 The simple white ceremony arch overlooking the golf course was adorned with bridal theme flowers in just one corner.
 Long jessamine vines from my garden were draped over the top and side to create a greenery frame.
 The overall look provided a garden-style backdrop for the ceremony and anchored the floral theme, while allowing the bold, dramatic bridal bouquet and bridal party bouquets to visually take centerstage.

 Behind the sweetheart table in the reception area was an enormous, stately fireplace with a ten-foot long mantel.
 Jen decided this would be an ideal place to create a photo backdrop for friends and family.
 The mantel flowers were arranged in a dramatic throne shape with eight to ten-foot jessamine vines from my garden, that were not available from any floral wholesaler.
 This provided an elegant greenery frame for the fireplace, draping down on each side.

 Photos with blossoms that were used in the bridal bouquet were artistically arranged to showcase Jen’s bridal shoes and her engagement ring (Tysons Jewelry and Watch Exchange).
 These detailed photos provided a lovely reminder of the day for years to come.

 I consider the bridal bouquet and groom’s boutonniere to be a spiritual connection illustrated in flowers and greenery.
-Hank’s boutonniere of hypericum berries and white ranunculus was wrapped in leucadendron leaf to be a match to the leucadendron stems that were included in Jen’s bouquet.
+Hank’s boutonniere of hypericum berries and white ranunculus was wrapped in leucadendron leaf to be a match to the leucadendron flowers that were included in Jen’s bouquet.